amjadsalhab/devops-task/README.md

 The pipeline assumes that the necessary tools (Kaniko for building images, AWS CLI for interacting with AWS services) are available docker agents, and that the Jenkins environment has the necessary permissions to interact with AWS services like ECR and ECS.

-## databases backup script (should be in separate repo but included here for simplicity)
+## Databases backup script (should be in separate repo but included here for simplicity)

 Usage
 The script is run from the command line with various options:

 It's already used by schedule jenkins jobs

 Jobs url :- https://jenkins.amjad-salhab.com/job/DB_BACKUPS/

 Jenkins username/password

 username:- chalktalk
 password:- chalktalk123